Area Guide

 Auction

-Auctions follow a fixed calendar.
+A traditional unconditional auction follows a fixed calendar.
 Marketing typically runs 3 to 4 weeks before the auction date.
-The buyer exchanges contracts immediately on the day, and completion follows within 28 days.
+The buyer exchanges contracts immediately on the day and completion follows within 28 days.
 The fixed timetable removes most of the uncertainty seen in private treaty sales.

 Direct sale

 Typically the fastest route.
-Cash buyers do not depend on mortgage approval, and if both sides act promptly, completion can be in one to two weeks.
+Cash buyers do not depend on mortgage approval.
+Most direct sales complete in 2 to 4 weeks, occasionally faster where the title is clean and searches return quickly.
 For a more detailed breakdown, see our stage-by-stage timeline.

 What causes delays?